stevengranter/wfh-game-demo/README.md

 ### Overview 🌤️

 Get ready to dive into the delightfully wacky world of "Wieners from Heaven," where classic 16-bit gaming collides with absurd platforming.
 In this side-scrolling saga, players embark on an epic quest as 'Nan', a spunky grandmother on a mission to provide supper for her grandchildren.
-She has to venture far from home, walking across Canada while jumping and dodging her way through a barrage of wieners raining from the sky.
+She has to venture far from home, dodging her way through a barrage of wieners raining from the sky.

 ### Requirements 👈